by Mae Silver

 Photo: Chris Carlsson

 In his day, Behrend Joost received two affectionate titles from his neighbors: "Father of South San Francisco" and "Grand Old Man of Twin Peaks."
 They honored him as a family member in the outside lands, that part of town he loved, lived in and developed.
 As a contemporary of the other major developers of Rancho San Miguel, some of his business transactions related to them.
-However, even before Joost's ventures into real estate, he became indirectly involved with Pioche and Robinson.
+However, even before Joost's ventures into real estate, he became indirectly involved with Francois L.A.
+Pioche and Lester L. Robinson.
 It happened this way.

 The pink Victorian farmhouse known today as the Miller-Joost House at 3224 Market Street was Joost's family residence.
 But before that, Adam Miller owned it.
 Miller ran a milk ranch on Corbett Road.
 He bought his property from Pioche and Robinson from their subdivision offering in 1867.
 He built his house and other buildings at 104 Falcon Street, now 3224 Market Street.
 When Adam Miller's daughter Anna became Behrend Joost's wife, the house became the Miller-Joost residence.
 Now owned by Dr. Polly Clayborn-Mosby, the Miller-Joost House has historical landmark status and is the oldest house on Twin Peaks.